JefferMarcelino/JefferMarcelino/README.md

 Passionate about Programming & Technology

-I'm currently learning front-end web development.
+I'm currently learning front-end web development with HTML, CSS, Javascript and ReactJS.
 I wanna become a professional in the field of technology, collaborate on projects, work in large companies, work with people with clear goals!

 About me 😄 I really love anime, interact with other people, social media, learn a lot about programming.
 And I’m really cool!!!
 I like to face challenges, because it makes us more apt and able to deal with problems.